 Where do American cockroaches live?
 These cockroaches like areas that are dark and warm.
 They are also attracted to wetness and locations that have high humidity.
 This will bring them into moist heated basements, humid storage areas, and warm areas in kitchens.

 Oriental Cockroaches (Blatta Orientalis)

-The oriental cockroach, which originates from Africa, not Asia, is almost as large as the American cockroach, but not quite.
-If there were a scale of 1 to 10 for filth, the oriental cockroach would be a perfect 10.
+The Oriental cockroach, which originates from Africa, not Asia, is almost as large as the American cockroach, but not quite.
+If there were a scale of 1 to 10 for filth, the Oriental cockroach would be a perfect 10.
 This cockroach species is considered to be one of the dirtiest, probably because it frequents sewer lines and drain pipes.

 Identification: Oriental cockroaches are large, pill-shaped, black, shiny cockroaches that look like they're wearing armor.
 Some Oriental cockroaches have developed wings that cover most of their back, but they don't fly.

-Diet: While all cockroaches enjoy eating rotting organic matter, this is a roach that loves its trash and wet organic matter.
+Diet: While all cockroaches enjoy eating rotting organic matter, this is a roach that loves trash and wet organic matter.